 Operation over constrained networks is vital for many military deployments.
 Isode offers a SMTP messaging solution based on the ACP 142 military specification.
 This provides optimized communication for both point to point and multicast networks, and operation in EMCON (Emission Control or Radio Silence).
 This can be operated over IP networks such as Satcom and fast radio links.
 Isode also supports direct operation of STANAG 5066 to give optimal performance for HF Radio.

-For more details on protocol stacks, M-Switch operation over constrained networks and a list of relevant whitepapers see the M-Switch: Constrained Networks & HF Radios product page.
+For more details on protocol stacks, M-Switch operation over constrained networks and a list of relevant whitepapers see the M-Switch: Constrained Networks & HF Radios product page and the [Isode's Solution for BRASS] whitepaper.

 Isode whitepapers on this subject can be found from our whitepaper section on Military Messaging, including: